Allele

-Nearly all multicellular organisms have two sets of chromosomes at some point in their biological life cycle; that is, they are diploid.
-In this case, the chromosomes can be paired.
-Each chromosome in the pair contains the same genes in the same order, and place, along the length of the chromosome.
-For a given gene, if the two chromosomes contain the same allele, they, and the organism, are homozygous with respect to that gene.
-If the alleles are different, they, and the organism, are heterozygous with respect to that gene.

 Etymology

-The word "allele" is a short form of allelomorph ("other form", a word coined by British geneticists William Bateson and Edith Rebecca Saunders), which was used in the early days of genetics to describe variant forms of a gene detected as different phenotypes.
+The word "allele" is a short form of "allelomorph" ("other form", a word coined by British geneticists William Bateson and Edith Rebecca Saunders in the early 1900s), which was used in the early days of genetics to describe variant forms of a gene detected in different phenotypes and identified to cause the differences between them.
 It derives from the Greek prefix ἀλληλο-, allelo-, meaning "mutual", "reciprocal", or "each other", which itself is related to the Greek adjective ἄλλος, allos (cognate with Latin alius), meaning "other".